 Willow bark extracts exert anti-inflammatory (1), antiplatelet (2), and antiproliferative (3) effects in vitro.

-In vitro and animal models suggest that salicin has antitumor and antiangiogenic effects (4).
+In vitro and animal models suggest that salicin in willow bark has antitumor and antiangiogenic effects (4).

-Although the anti-inflammatory activity of willow bark extract is mostly attributed to salicin (13), catechol and flavonoid compounds have also been found responsible (12).
+Although anti-inflammatory activity is mostly attributed to salicin (13), a main bioactive compound in willow bark, catechol and flavonoid compounds have also been found to be responsible (12).
 Willow bark inhibits pro-inflammatory cytokines (tumor necrosis factor [TNF]-alpha), cyclo-oxygenase (COX)-2, and nuclear translocation of the transcription factor NF-κB (1).
 It was also found to significantly raise low glutathione (GSH) levels, thereby limiting lipid peroxidation (14).

 Antiproliferative effects on human colon and lung cancer cells are due to growth-inhibition and apoptotic induction (15).
 In vitro and animal models suggest salicin can inhibit reactive oxygen species (ROS) and extracellular signal-regulated kinase (ERK) signaling pathways to produce antiangiogenic effects (4).